-If you do not meet the admission guidelines as stated above, you may be admitted conditionally with the approval of the academic department.
+Applicants who do not meet the admission guidelines as stated above may be admitted conditionally with the approval of the academic department.
 Graduate students who are conditionally admitted must maintain a cumulative 3.00 grade-point average in their first nine (9) units at the University.

 To be considered for admission to the graduate program, you should provide the following:

 - Admission Application Form and Fee: The completed application form with the nonrefundable application fee ($70 for domestic degree applicants; $40 for domestic certificate applicants; $85 for domestic doctoral candidates; and $110 for all international applicants) should be sent to the Office of Admissions.

 - Official Academic Transcripts: Graduate applicants must submit transcripts from the degree-granting undergraduate institution.
 The transcripts must clearly state that a bachelor's degree or an industry standard equivalents been conferred.
 However to maximize transfer credit, we recommend submitting transcripts from all institutions attended.
 Note: Applicants for the master of accountancy degree must meet the criteria for the English Language Proficiency Admission Requirements stated in the university catalog.
 Provide official transcripts from all colleges or universities attended.
 Transcripts must be sent to the Office of Enrollment Services directly from other schools, colleges, or universities issuing the documents.